softwaresaved/common-form-questions/core-questions.md

 ##### Sub-Type:
 Paragraph Text

+#### Question:
-#### Is this your first engagement with a Software Sustainability Institute run activity
+Is this your first engagement with a Software Sustainability Institute run activity

 #### Type:
 Dropdown